feagi/feagi/BUILD_RUST_FIXES.md

 - **SHM (Shared Memory)** is disabled on Windows
 - Use **ZMQ** for all agent communication instead
 - Brain Visualizer must use ZMQ streaming (not SHM)
+- **Inference Engine** not built by default (requires FFmpeg setup)
-- Performance may differ slightly due to ZMQ overhead
+- Performance may differ slightly due to ZMQ overhead vs SHM

 ---